metamn/mr-ui/src/basics/Colors/Colors.md

 [Google Color Tool](https://material.io/tools/color/) is far better.

-### Monochromatic theme generator
+### Monochromatic scheme generator

 Once we've picked up the two primary colors we should have a glimpse of how many additional color pairs we've get with these colors.

-Color Tool gives us two hints (Light, Dark) but there is more.
+Google's Color Tool gives us two hints (Light, Dark) but there is more.

 ### A special color wheel